audio-imagination/audio-imagination.github.io/paper_submission.markdown

 * Up to a max of 5 pages of content, including all figures and tables.
 5 pages do no include References.
 There is no limit on pages for References.
 * Authors are allowed to add Appendix.
 However, please note that reviewers may NOT review the Appendix.
 * Should be double blind as per NeurIPS policy.
+* There is no need to include Neurips Checklist in your paper.
 * **Deadline: September 18, 2024**.